Ah, tie-in movies, one of my guilty pleasures. In the best case scenario they’re a mixed blessing, a downright curse for most fans.

 Doom movie trailer

 Prince of Persia – the sands of why

-Up until 2010 Gyllenhaal had enough star power to say he had never acted in a bad movie.
+Up until 2010 Gyllenhaal had enough star power to proudly boast he had never acted in a bad movie.
 Apparently Prince of Persia was the “get out of jail” free card he needed to star in a few duds, at least I hope he wasn’t blackmailed that much to star in this.
 It’s a mess of an action movie with a plot that should have followed the first game (of the reboot) but instead does its own thing with baffling results.
-Still, the worst thing about it is how it transforms an exciting and tragic hero of Persia into a boring two hour movie that just makes you wish to skip the whole thing entirely.
-Also, say hello to fake british accents, white actors spray tanned to look like they’re arabic… this is one better off left behind.
+Still, the worst thing about it is how it transforms an exciting and tragic hero of Persia into a boring two hour movie that just makes you want to skip the whole franchise entirely.
+Also, say hello to fake british accents and white actors spray tanned to look like they’re arabic… this is one better off left behind.

 Prince of Persia movie trailer

 Warcraft – too much lore will kill you

 You’ve seen me mention again and again how these movies “stray from the original game they were based on” as a bad thing, right?
 Well, Duncan Jones’ movie has the opposite conundrum: it is actually too faithful!
 Going in without a deep enough knowledge of Warcraft lore would mean spending the whole movie going “huh?” “who is that?”
 “Gul’who?”.
 Also, writing the story as the first movie out of a trilogy is always a bad idea, since there’s no meaningful conclusion to the narrative arc and that brings even more confusion to the table.
 Still… it’s not THAT bad.
 Naturally, most Warcraft 3 cutscenes were better acted and shot but, as a Warcraft movie, it’s competent enough.
 Should you judge it on its own merits, then you would have to say it’s a pretty forgettable and confusing action fantasy movie.
 I guess… you can’t have both?